 Less than a year later, another notorious incident occurred when the Royalist Lord Byron launched an offensive to mop up Parliamentarian garrisons in Cheshire.
 Most of these were quickly captured but his troops, recently returned from fighting in Ireland, behaved with a degree of ruthlessness not previously displayed.
 At Barthomley Church on 26 December, the Parliamentarian garrison surrendered and at least twelve of the prisoners, mostly local militia, were executed in cold blood, with Byron’s approval.
 “Remember Barthomley” quickly became a popular war cry of the Parliamentarians.

-While incidents such as Birmingham, the aftermath of the Battle of Naseby, and Cromwell’s Irish conquest of Ireland are brutal and shocking to modern eyes, the true horrors of the Thirty Years War were thankfully absent during England’s strifes in the 1640s.
+While incidents such as Birmingham, the aftermath of the Battle of Naseby, and the conquests of Scotland and Ireland are brutal and shocking to modern eyes, the true horrors of the Thirty Years War were mostly absent during England’s strife in the 1640s.
 Yet the terrible Sack of Magdeburg of 1631 remained a constant spectre, long looming over the conflict.